avidLearnerInProgress/text_analytics_101/2.week2_simpleFrequencies/Readme.md

-## Gist : Perform basic steps of Text preprocessing
+## Gist : Understand the importance of occurrences of words in documents
 Please refer [handout](2.week2_simpleFrequencies/handout.pdf) for objectives

 ### Main Tasks performed: